skbly7/django-cas2/README.md

 The django-cas project has been rather poorly maintained for some time.
 The most obviuos changes include moving the repo around.
-Patches supplied by myself in order to support proxy authentication and by others for single sign out (http://code.google.com/r/arnaudgrausem-django-cas/) have not been integrated but in fact lost in the repo changes.
+Patches supplied by myself in order to support proxy authentication and by others for single sign out (http://code.google.com/r/arnaudgrausem-django-cas/) have not been integrated but are in fact lost in the repo changes.

 Also the django_cas project suffers from dead code, some wierdness and support for really, really old versions of CAS, Python and Django, bogging it down.